Korean Air Lines Flight 007 alternative theories

 One of the first theories was that Space Shuttle Challenger and a satellite were monitoring the airliner's progress over Soviet territory.
 Defence Attaché, which printed this claim, was sued by Korean Air Lines and forced to pay damages and print an apology.

 Flight crew awareness of deviation

 The reasons put forward for the aircraft's deviation range from a lack of situational awareness by the pilots (ICAO), to a planned and intentional deviation (Pearson), to an Inertial Navigation system (INS) programming error by 10 degrees of longitude during the inputting of the ramp starting position by the crew.
 All accounts note that the pilots had several sources of information that could have alerted them to their increasing deviation from their planned route.
-The H/E scenario additionally suggests the flight's first officer did know they were flying away from the planned course, but the airline's culture discouraged anyone from questioning the captain's conduct of the flight, so he remained silent.
+The "Harold Ewing" (H/E) scenario additionally suggests the flight's first officer did know they were flying away from the planned course, but the airline's culture discouraged anyone from questioning the captain's conduct of the flight, so he remained silent.

 The theory that the INS system was set incorrectly gains considerable credibility if the following are considered: